Abeeekoala/ELEC40006--Electronics-Design-Project-1-2023-2024-Group-6-Software-codes/Ultra_sound_sensor/README.md

-# This folder is dedicated to the code used for detecting ultra sound signals
+# This folder is dedicated to the code used for detecting Ultra sound signals